smaclell/smaclell.github.io/_drafts/you-are-your-code-review.md

 How does this work if the way your colleagues think about you is with respect to your code reviews?
-This seems like the opposite perspective from 'you are not your code'.
+This seems like the opposite perspective from *you are not your code*.

-This contradiction was what gave me pause.
+This contradiction is what gave me pause.

 Caring Professionally
 ===============================================================================